 What should I look for in my Delaware trip cancellation insurance?

 Trip cancellation insurance can reimburse you the full amount of your pre-paid, nonrefundable trip expenses if you have to cancel for a reason covered under the policy.
 Review your certificate wording before purchase for a fuller understanding of what reasons for cancellation are (and aren't) covered.
 To be eligible for benefits, you must have insured the full cost of your trip, and you must have purchased the insurance before the need to cancel arises.

 Check to see if the plan offers trip delay and trip interruption benefits.
-A few insurance companies offer coverage for a short delay in travelling.
+A few insurance companies offer coverage for a short delay in traveling.
 If your trip gets cut short, trip interruption could reimburse you for the cost of the remaining days.
-And if you can, try to purchase a plan that’s extendable in case you have to stay in Delaware longer than you planned.
+And if you can, try to purchase a plan that's extendable in case you have to stay in Delaware longer than you planned.